sagemath/trac_to_gh/Issue 7566.md

 Possibilities for the keyword `verbose` include:

 1. print the rank number of a candidate decipherment
- 1. print the statistical value of a candidate decipherment
+2. print the statistical value of a candidate decipherment

+Issue created by migration from https://trac.sagemath.org/ticket/7566